tsgautier/node-majic/README.md

 The above example would automatically require the bluebird, lodash, majic, and express libraries available (by name) for dependency injection.

+#### Package available as a dependency

+Majic will automatically declare a dependency named 'package' which corresponds to your application's package.json.

 #### Name mangling

 Since package naming conventions allow characters that are not allowed in javascript variable naming syntax, majic will automatically convert illegal characters to the underscore ('_') character.